 The composite hitting face gives enough texture to give good touch for players looking to add to the feel of their control game and putting extra “English” on their serve.
 The Twister is approved by the USAPA for sanctioned tournament play.

 Gamma RZR (Razor) Graphite Pickleball Paddle Review

-The Gamma RZR paddle is one of the company’s premium offerings that features the new Sensa Poly Core.
+The Gamma RZR paddle is one of the company’s premium offerings that feature the new Sensa Poly Core.
 The core gives the Razor a soft feel which is great for control at the net and the short game.
 The control is matched well with the paddle’s weight of 7.6 – 7.8 ounces.

 The large paddle face (15 ⅞ x 8”) has a large sweet spot and the graphite hitting surface gives it plenty of pop.
-The Razor is a good option for an all around player looking for power graphite paddle with the soft touch Gamma’s new poly core.
+The Razor is a good option for an all-around player looking for power graphite paddle with the soft-touch Gamma’s new poly core.

-The paddle has a small -medium 4 ⅛ in featuring the comfort of Gamma’s cushioned grip.
+The paddle has a small-medium 4 ⅛ in featuring the comfort of Gamma’s cushioned grip.
 The shorter 4.25 handle makes it easy to maneuver and adds control for smaller hands and players that like a more stout grip shape.
 The RZR comes in stylish graphics in pink and yellow options.

-Here’s a good overview and comparison of Gamma Mirage, Razor and Twister with pro pickleball player Lucy Kitcher who actually collaborated with Gamma to help design the new paddles based on her experience on the court.
-While she previously played with the graphite (nomex core) Phaser 2.0 and now plays with the new Mirage.
+Here’s a good overview and comparison of Gamma Mirage, Razor, and Twister with pro pickleball player Lucy Kitcher who actually collaborated with Gamma to help design the new paddles based on her experience on the court.
+While she previously played with the graphite (Nomex core) Phaser 2.0 and now plays with the new Mirage.

 Gamma Neutron 2.0 Pickleball Paddle Review